Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

-{\bf 2.} Now in order to establish strong existence it suffices to verify that the new coefficient and $\tilde \sigma$ satisfies linear growth in $x$ condition uniform in time, and Lipschitz condition in $x$, and is uniformly nondegenerate in the first case, or that both $\tilde b$ and $\tilde \sigma$ are Lipschitz in $x$ in the second case.
+{\bf 2.} Now in order to establish strong existence it suffices to verify that the new coefficients $\widetilde b$ and $\widetilde \sigma$ both satisfy linear growth in $x$ condition uniform in time, and $\widetilde \sigma$ is Lipschitz continuous in $x$ and remains uniformly non-degenerate.